Film Spoilers and

 Stevens Apprehending Terrorist Bomber Derek Frost at His Van

 The Dirty Bomb in the Van

 Stevens Phoning His Father, As Sean Fentress

 Stevens' Comatose Mutilated Body Hooked Up to Sensors - On Life Support

 Stevens, Still Comatose, But in a Parallel Reality - Ready for a "New Mission"

 Soylent Green (1973)

-This early cautionary 70s science-fiction film, set in an overpopulated and polluted world of 2022, contained a surprise ending, although it has since become common knowledge that the film contained a surprise ending regarding its title "Soylent Green" due to the film's trailer asking: "What is the Secret of Soylent Green?"
-In the revealing trailer, two conveyor belts were shown, one with body bags, the other with green food.
-The title referred to a type of artificial food substance (reportedly made from plankton) rationed out to the populace.
+This early cautionary 70s science-fiction film by Richard Fleischer, set in an overpopulated, impoverished and polluted world of 2022, contained a surprise ending, although it has since become common knowledge that the film contained a twist regarding its title "Soylent Green" due to the film's trailer asking:

 The Spanish Prisoner (1997)